 Prior to the film's release, Costas Mandylor (Hoffman) didn't even know if his character lived or died in the ending due to shooting multiple endings.
 One of those alternative endings included a revenge trap set up by Special Agent Straham for Hoffman to die in.

 The first Saw film to not feature an audio tape playing in the final moments to explain one of the games.
-(Saws I, III, and IV ended with tapes from Jigsaw, II ended with a tape from Amanda, and V ended with a tape from Hoffman).
+(Saw (2004), Saw III (2006) and Saw IV (2007) ended with tapes from Jigsaw, Saw II (2005) ended with a tape from Amanda, and Saw V (2008) ended with a tape from Hoffman).